 Fall is an exciting time for high school seniors and college freshmen.
 Both are focusing on their futures, deciding their path into adulthood.
 One area most likely missing from their formal education is personal finance.
 As college brings along great potential for consumer debt, there’s never a better time to start learning than now.
-That’s why October’s Challenge is for teens to become financially literate.
+That’s why October’s Challenge is financial prep for college.

 Money management skills are crucial for students and teenagers to learn as they leave home and start to build their own way as adults.
 Without direct guidance from parents, financial troubles can quickly mount with the new found freedom.
 To help your college student avoid credit card debt, here are some basic financial principles and guidelines on budgeting and student loan debt.